steffenlarson/WorkBook/src/reflections/wk10/quiz10.md

 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+Abstract allows the class to be incomplete.
+This must be implimented in a derived class.
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+The virtual allows the method to not have a return type.
+It also allows subclasses of the type to override the method.
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->